Roy's Keen: Reception

-In his review for AllMusic Ned Raggett described the title track as "one of Morrissey's most curious songs; the music is okay enough, though his band can and have done better, but the lyric is about a window cleaner, of all things."
+In a review for AllMusic, Ned Raggett described the title track as "one of Morrissey's most curious songs; the music is okay enough, though his band can and have done better, but the lyric is about a window cleaner, of all things."
 Raggett preferred the B-sides, especially The Edges Are No Longer Parallel, "one of his all-time best songs."